TrinityCore/tc-wiki/database/335/world/quest_template.md

 &nbsp;

 ### RequiredFactionId\[1-2]
-Faction ID from Faction.dbc for an objective to achieve a certain reputation value with.
+[Faction ID](/files/DBC/335/faction#id) for an objective to achieve a certain reputation value with.
 &nbsp;

 ### RequiredFactionValue\[1-2]
 Reputation value that the player must achieve with the faction in **RequiredFactionId** as part of the quest objectives.
 Example Values:
 | Value | Description |
 |-------|-------------|
 | -6001 | Hated |